ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/03-inheritance.md

 * A new **static** class `starfleetsubs.data.menu.Menu` that contains the full menu
   * See below for the description of what this `Menu` class should contain
 * Updated unit tests for each menu item to check for proper typing
-  * Each menu item should implement the `IOrderItem` interface
+  * Each menu item should implement the `OrderItem` interface
   * Each menu item should inherit from the correct parent class
+  * Each class except `Menu` and `OrderItem` should report near 100% code coverage.
 * Add a unit test class for `Menu` to confirm that each possible menu item is present in the menu.
 * Update the **UML Class Diagram** to represent the new structure of the code.
 * Make sure all code is **free from style errors** using Checkstyle/Flake8.

 ## Time Requirements

-Completing this project is estimated to require 2-5 hours.
+Completing this project is estimated to require 3-8 hours.

+{{% notice tip %}}

+_A rough estimate for this milestone would be around 1000 lines of new or updated code, and around 500 lines of redundant code removed.
+It could vary widely based on how you choose to implement the inheritance between the base classes and the interface.
+My model solution for this milestone now contains 526 unit tests in total. -Russ_

+{{% /notice %}}

 ## Grading Rubric

 This assignment will be graded based on the rubric below:

-* `IOrderItem` Interface - 25%
+* `OrderItem` Interface - 25%
 * Base Classes - 30%
   * `Entree` Base Class - 10%
   * `Side` Base Class - 10%